 Bank of India (New Zealand) Limited has the following general credit rating applicable to its long term senior unsecured obligations payable in New Zealand in New Zealand dollars.

-Rating Agency : Standard and Poor's Current Credit Rating : BB+/Stable/B
+Rating Agency : Fitch Ratings Current Credit Rating : BBB-/Stable

-On 1 July 2021, Standard & Poor's has maintained the outlook on the long-term counterparty credit ratings on the Bank of India (New Zealand) Limited, at BB+ /Stable/B.
+On 1 July 2022, Standard & Poor's has maintained the outlook on the long-term counterparty credit ratings on the Bank of India (New Zealand) Limited, at BB+ /Stable/B.